kdeuser3668/fizzbuzz/README.md

-this is the main branch
+second branch with 'more efficient code'